UpdateSecret

 -

-(Optional) Specifies updated binary data that you want to encrypt and store in the new version of the secret.
-To use this parameter in the command-line tools, we recommend that you store your binary data in a file and then use the appropriate technique for your tool to pass the contents of the file as a parameter.
-Either
+The binary data to encrypt and store in the new version of the secret.
+We recommend that you store your binary data in a file and then pass the contents of the file as a parameter.

 SecretBinary